EDA PLAY PAULI

 A story of a single day

-In the EDA PLAY PAULI application, we experience a day in a life of a girl named Pauli.
+In the EDA PLAY PAULI app, we experience a day in a life of a girl named Pauli.
 The child (player) progresses through the game with a simple touch on the screen.
 The plot of the game is so interesting that even children with severe hand mobility limitations try to engage in the game.

 The actual game is a motivation for the training of fine motor and visual skills.
 The action control is so simple that even children with minimum hand mobility can play successfully and therefore take great pleasure in doing so.